 To promote equity and opportunity in health, education, and employment for all people through teaching, research, practice, advocacy, and service.

-I am president of Southern Bancorp Community Partners, a CDFI loan fund and financial development organization promoting economic mobility in rural Arkansas and Mississippi.
+I served as president of Southern Bancorp Community Partners, a CDFI loan fund and financial development organization promoting economic mobility in rural Arkansas and Mississippi through April 2021.
 At Southern, we understand that wealth building isn’t just for the wealthy, so we provide the products, services, and support to help people reach their financial goals.

 In 2013, I started a statewide grassroots organization promoting passage of the Uniform Partition of Heirs Property Act.
 The legislation was passed with no dissent in 2015.
 My 2015 TedX talk focused on this work.
 I am the author of the award winning blog, So What Can I Do, and serve on the boards of the Arkansas Access to Justice Commission, the Little Rock Branch of the Federal Reserve Bank of St. Louis, and the Mary Reynolds Babcock Foundation.
 I maintain an active interest in heir property retention, internet equity, and nontraditional access to education.